Managing The Job Safety Analysis (JSA) Process

 Given the elements of a job safety analysis, attempting to ‘wing it’ on the job site is not advisable.
 If you or your staff perform the inspection, a pre-determined form or checklist will aid in a consistent reporting experience.

-We’ve created a downloadable Job Hazard Analysis Checklist (or a Job Safety Analysis) in PDF format for you to download.
-You will find the JHA Checklist here.
+We’ve created a PDF version of the Job Hazard Analysis Checklist (or Job Safety Analysis) that you can download.
+The JHA Checklist is here.

 Map Out The Walk-through

 The organization is vital to many processes within many industries.
 The JSA process is by no means an exception to the rule.
 Suppose you or your staff are performing the JSA; complete (or have them complete) a walk-through program first.
-Identifying the stations and processes at the job site makes identifying misaligned procedures or faults within the safety concept for all processes easier to identify.
+Identifying the stations and processes at the job site makes it easier to identify misaligned procedures or faults within the safety concept for all processes.

-Hazards become more apparent when we have done some basic familiarization with the processes, but having a plan of action also helps you or your staff analyze the process further and maybe even find ways of improving a particular stage.
+Hazards become more apparent when we have done some basic familiarization with the processes.
+However, having a plan of action also helps you or your staff analyze the process further and maybe even find ways of improving a particular stage.
 It is one of the many reasons why mapping out your walk-through path is essential to visualizing and understanding the processes involved.

 Make Pre-notes On Known Processes

-A job safety analysis is a process whereby an analyst will review the various stages and steps of processes within a particular role or task and analyze the hazards and safety precautions involved with the said work process.
+A job safety analysis is a process whereby an analyst reviews the various stages and steps of a process within a particular role or task and analyzes the hazards and safety precautions involved with the process.

-When your analyst inspects a process for hazards and subsequent safety, they must understand the process to adequately comprehend all its dangers.
+When your analyst inspects a process for hazards and subsequent safety, they must understand the process to comprehend all its dangers adequately.
 It is where a pre-note system for job safety analysis is critical.
 An analyst could read some notes, familiarizing themselves with a process before engaging the JSA on the job site.

-This pre-research allows the analyst to better define the roles and responsibilities of staff involved with each task analyzed.
-It also allows the analyst to understand better how and where potential hazards may present themselves.
+This pre-research allows the analyst to better define the roles and responsibilities of staff involved with each task analyzed and to understand better how and where potential hazards may present themselves.

 Always Document Your JSA/JHA

-An old saying amongst business owners: “He (or She) with the best paperwork wins.”
+There is an old saying among business owners: “He (or She) with the best paperwork wins.”
 This statement is true in life, business, court, health, and safety.
 That’s why it is vital that your organization not only performs regular job safety analysis audits but that they are well-documented and well-organized.

 If you want the best solution for adequately documenting and storing your JSA inspection documents, keep reading, we reveal the best solution later in the article.